 What does it mean when it says the VPN connection failed due to unsuccessful domain name resolution?

-The VPN connection failed due to unsuccessful domain name resolution error usually means the VPN service is unable to establish a connection to the server through the DNS.
+The unsuccessful domain name resolution Cisco error means the VPN service is unable to establish a connection to the server through the DNS.

 If you wonder why is VPN connection unsuccessful, you should know that this type of error generally hints to underlying problems in your network or applications, most notably:

-➡️ Bad Internet connection: if your connection is fluctuating or down, you will have problems with your VPN too
+➡️ Bad Internet connection: if your connection is fluctuating or down, you will have problems with your VPN too.

-➡️ Corrupt/outdated VPN app: if you don’t run the best version, some functionalities may not work as desired
+➡️ Corrupt/outdated VPN app: if you don’t run the best version, some functionalities may not work as desired.

-➡️ Problems with the operating system: it’s possible that certain parts of your OS are corrupt which interferes with establishing a secure VPN connection
+➡️ Problems with the operating system: it’s possible that certain parts of your OS are corrupt which interferes with establishing a secure VPN connection.

 How can I fix the VPN connection failed due to DNS error?